SCIENCE-2-U CLASSES AT

 URBAN & WILDERNESS SURVIVAL $550 ONE SEMESTER ELECTIVE 2ND SEM

 **Please note that this elective is only for one semester.
-This class may be taken with Forenics or Health to have a full year of science or as an independent one-semester class.**
+This class may be taken with Forenics to have a full year of science or as an independent one-semester class.**

 THURSDAY 2:45 pm – 4:15 pm IN-PERSON